Human Slavery and Human Trafficking - 2023

 Zellis Group modern slavery and human trafficking statement

-The Zellis group of companies reviewed its obligations and the steps taken in the past financial year ensuring we sustain the best possible governance and oversight provisions for ensuring no modern slavery or human trafficking takes place anywhere in our supply chain and services processes.
+The Zellis group of companies reviewed its obligations and the steps taken in the past financial year, sustaining the best possible governance and oversight provisions for ensuring no modern slavery or human trafficking takes place anywhere in our supply chain and services processes.

-Our statement is made in accordance with section 54 of the Modern Slavery Act, 2015 and is the fourth statement of publication.
-Our commitment to our customers, stakeholders and the wider community is clear, and we look forward to the ongoing enhancements improving our practices for the betterment of our business and society.
+Our statement is made in accordance with section 54 of the Modern Slavery Act, 2015 and is the fifth statement of publication.
+Our commitment to our customers, stakeholders, and the wider community is clear, and we look forward to the ongoing enhancements improving our practices for the betterment of our business and society.

 About Zellis Group